marcinjahn/technology-notebook/src/docs/dev-tools/kubernetes/pods.md

 ## Accessing Pods

-- `k cp kiada:html/index.html /tmp/index.html` - copying friles to/from
+- `k cp kiada:html/index.html /tmp/index.html` - copying files to/from
   containers
 - `k exec <pod> -- ps aux` - execute a command in a pod (`-it` for interactive)
 - `k attach` - attaches to stdin, stderr, stdin (useful if pod's container